bhnord/activities/events.md

 Experience the second year of WINTERACTIVE, a free, walkable art experience featuring more than 15 artworks and interactive play elements, presented by the Downtown Boston Alliance.

+### Cambridge Youth Hockey Day

+Celebrate all that makes Youth Sports fun at Cambridge Youth Hockey’s second annual Cambridge Hockey Day on Saturday March 8th.

+### Grrrl Talk @ Remnant

+Join us with DJs RaDJoy and Stealthmode as they spin vinyl classics and faves.

+### TITANIC: The Exhibition

+Real Stories, Real People, Real Artifacts.

 ### Museum of Ice Cream Boston

 Exciting news alert: The Museum of Ice Cream is making its way to the Seaport on Saturday, December 14th, 2024.

-### TITANIC: The Exhibition

-Real Stories, Real People, Real Artifacts.
+### Boston Parks Winter Fitness

+The Boston Parks Fitness Series offers free fitness programming in Boston parks.

 ### Harry Potter: The Exhibition

 Harry Potter: The Exhibition is a touring experience that delights fans worldwide with authentic film props, exclusive behind-the-scenes looks, and fun interactive surprises to find.

-### Boston Parks Winter Fitness

-The Boston Parks Fitness Series offers free fitness programming in Boston parks.
+### RuPaul’s Drag Race

+Do you need a dose of fabulosity in your life?

 ### 20+ Free Live Music Spots in Boston

 Cue the drums.
 There’s no better way to spend the night than jamming out with your best friends and belting along to your favorite smash hits.

-### DOT Winter Farmers Mkt

-Organized by the Codman Square Health Center, BOLD Teens, and the Codman Square Neighborhood Council, the Dorchester Winter Farmers Market is the only winter market in Dorchester and is a great place to buy farm fresh produce, baked goods, meat, specialty foods from local producers, art, and craft items.

 ### Screen Printing Class

 Join us at DARK MODE’S Bow Market storefront for DIY Screenprinting night.

-### RuPaul’s Drag Race

-Do you need a dose of fabulosity in your life?
+### Boston Queer Club Concert

+Every Friday is our weekly Boston Queer Club Event!

+### Coffee + Crafts

+Join us every Sunday from 1pm-4pm for Coffee+Crafts!

 ### Som Winter Farmers Market

 15th SeasonSeason 2024-2025November 2nd, 2024 -April 12th, 2025, except 11/30, 12/28  Saturdays, 9:30 am - 1:30 pmThe Center for the Arts at the Armory is proud to offer a weekly winter market with 71+ local food vendors with the best locally grown and regionally produced foods, including fresh produce, cheese, eggs, meats, fish, breads, tamales, pastries, chocolate, skincare products, and more.

-### Coffee + Crafts

-Join us every Sunday from 1pm-4pm for Coffee+Crafts!

-### Boston Queer Club Concert

-Every Friday is our weekly Boston Queer Club Event!
+### DOT Winter Farmers Mkt

+Organized by the Codman Square Health Center, BOLD Teens, and the Codman Square Neighborhood Council, the Dorchester Winter Farmers Market is the only winter market in Dorchester and is a great place to buy farm fresh produce, baked goods, meat, specialty foods from local producers, art, and craft items.

 ### 30+ Trivia Nights in Boston

 A little friendly competition can be good for you.

-### Live Music @ Remnant Satellite

-Catch some tunes, vibes, and drinks with us!

-### Rozzie Winter Farmers Mkt

-Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!

 ### Karaoke @ Sidebar